 Roto-Rooter's revenue and operating results are impacted by significant weather patterns across the United States.
-Periods of above average precipitation or below freezing temperatures in areas we have significant company-owned operations will generally improve the revenue and operating results at Roto-Rooter.
+Significant changes in precipitation or temperatures in areas we have significant company-owned operations will generally affect the revenue and operating results at Roto-Rooter.